TheThingsNetwork/docs/doc/content/lorawan/what-is-lorawan/index.md

    - <span style="text-decoration:underline;">All of the above</span>

-5. Which is not a use case of LoRaWAN?
+5. Which is not a suitable use case of LoRaWAN?
    - Animal conservation
    - <span style="text-decoration:underline;">Credit card payments</span>
    - Smart waste bins